Larisaikos F.C.: History

 Larisaikos F.C. was founded in 1930, by Achilles Karanasios. in the Larissa district of Souflaria (today knows as Agioi Saranta).
 The precursor club which was replaced by Larisaikos was called Athina.
 Larisaikos' first official matches took place during the 1932–33 season in the Cup of the Cities under the umbrella of Thessaly Football Clubs Association.
 The club was inactive from 1933 until 1938 returning to action just two years before Greece entered the WW II.
 After the World War II the club resumed its operations once more and started participating again in the Thessaly Football Clubs Association leagues.

 The Greens were the last champion of the Larissa League in 1959–60, before the creation of the Larissa Football Clubs Association at the end of that season.
-They also qualified to the Beta Ethniki in the 1959–60, which was the second tier of Greek football finishing in the penultimate position of the table against more experienced teams like Niki Volou and Fostiras.
-Larisaikos finished 8th the next season in Beta Ethniki with local rivals Niki Volou winning the group.
+They also qualified to the Beta Ethniki in the 1959–60, which was the second tier of Greek football finishing in the penultimate position of the table against more experienced teams like Niki Volos and Fostiras.
+Larisaikos finished 8th the next season in Beta Ethniki with local rivals Niki Volos winning the group.

 In 1961-62 Larisaikos won the Larissa Football League and secure promotion to Beta Ethniki who was restructured, missing out on promotion to Greek first division in the play-off games at the end of the season.
 In that year Pierikos was the team that eventually won promotion to Alpha Ethniki.Next season the team had a satisfactory run in a difficult group and finish six points behind almighty group winner Edessaikos.

 In 1964, Larisaikos was finally relegated from Beta Ethniki and subsequently was merged, ceasing operations after 34 years.
 The last chairman of the club was Thanassis Kourtis.